Dequervains Tendonitis is Tendonitis of the thumb. No more, no less. It's a fancy name for basic tendonitis.

 The term 'Syndrome' is a label for a collection of symptoms.
 It means that the cause of your pain is a mystery to the doctor.

-If they can't even definitively name it Tendonitis (See: What Is Tendonitis) or Tenosynovitis then it's safe to say your doctor doesn't know exactly what's going on.
+If they can't even definitively differentiate between Tendonitis (See: What Is Tendonitis) or Tenosynovitis then it's safe to say your doctor doesn't know exactly what's going on.

 So, find a different doctor (or not) and get a diagnosis with one of the two issues below.